StephenH69/Python-Word-Solvers/README.md

 The missing letter word finder uses a classic regex algorithm which then searches a file based on the number of characters in the word.

-There are four methods in the anagram and word finder files, using different techniques.

 ### Full Word File
-This uses a text file with almost 200,000 GB English words.
+There are a mixture of a full text file of almost 200,000 GB English words and a set of files where these words have been split into separate files.

-### Separate Word Files
-This uses separate text files based on the length of the word which have been derived from the larger file using the file splitwordlist.py.
+This split has been derived from the larger file using the file **splitwordlist.py**.

-### Enchant
-This uses the enchant package set to GB.

-### NLTK
+### Anagram Solver
-This uses the nltk corpus of words.
+##### anagramsolver.py

+This file contains the word solvers.
+There are 3 choices:

+ 1. Complete the word
+ 2. Solve the anagram
+ 3. Find all words within a character set

+The first option is currently open with the others commented out.

 ----------
+### Contributions
 Willing for others to give advice on how to make these run quicker as would like to use them as the basis for a web app.